 - fresh parsley (optional)

 Regular ground turkey works just fine, by the way.
 If you have some Italian seasoning, you may want to add a dash, but that’s optional.
+A bit of fresh garlic and Calabrian chiles like I used for my creamy Italian pasta with ground turkey would also be a nice addition.

 It’s also worth mentioning this recipe would work great with ground chicken, pork, and beef.